rk-exxec/ez_port_forward/README.md

 ## Installation:
 `pip install ez_port_forward`

-Installs a command `ez-port-forward` or `ezpf`.
+Installs a command `ez-port-forward` and its shorthand `ezpf`.

 ## Usage:

 - `ez-port-forward`:
-Looks in current dir for a file named `port_config.yaml` and writes results to `/etc/network/interfaces.d/port_forwards`.
+Looks in the current dir for a file named `port_config.yaml` and writes the results to `/etc/network/interfaces.d/port_forwards`.
-WILL REPLACE FILE WITHOUR ASKING!
+WILL REPLACE THE FILE WITHOUT ASKING!

 - `ez-port-forward /path/to/my/port_config.yaml`:
 Uses given input file and writes results to `/etc/network/interfaces.d/port_forwards`.
-WILL REPLACE FILE WITHOUR ASKING!
+WILL REPLACE FILE WITHOUT ASKING!

 - `ez-port-forward -o /target/path/port_forwards`:
-Looks in current dir for a file named `port_config.yaml` and writes results to given file.
+Looks in the current dir for a file named `port_config.yaml` and writes the results to the given output file.
-WILL REPLACE FILE WITHOUR ASKING!
+WILL REPLACE THE FILE WITHOUT ASKING!

 - `ez-port-forward /path/to/my/port_config.yaml -o /target/path/port_forwards`:
-Uses given input file and writes results to given file.
+Uses the given input file and writes the results to the given output file.
-WILL REPLACE FILE WITHOUR ASKING!
+WILL REPLACE THE FILE WITHOUT ASKING!

-Same usage for `ezpf` command.
+Same usage for the `ezpf` shorthand.

 ## Requirements: